-Note: Not all CDs, hard disks, and diskettes are startable (bootable).
+Note: Not all CDs and hard disks are startable (bootable).

 - 1. Turn off your computer. - 2.
-Press and hold the F12 key then turn on the computer.
-When the Startup Device Menu appears, release the F12 key.
+Press and hold the F12 key then turn on your computer.
+When the Startup Device Menu (Boot Menu) displays, release the F12 key.

-Note: If you are using a USB keyboard and the Startup Device Menu does not display using this method, repeatedly press and release the F12 key rather than leaving it pressed when turning on the computer.
+Note: If you have a USB keyboard installed on your computer and the Startup Device Menu does not display using this method, turn on the computer, then immediately press and release the F12 key repeatedly until the Startup Device Menu displays.